-The normal operating mode is selected by MR0 (bit7=0) and all other bits set to the desired values shown in the MR0 DDR3L SDRAM into a test mode that is only used by the DRAM manufacturer and should not be used.
+The normal operating mode is selected by MR0 (bit7=0) and all other bits set to the desired values shown in the MR0 definition figure.
+Programming bit A7 to a '1' places the DDR3L SDRAM into a test mode that is only used by the DRAM manufacturer and should not be used.
 No operations or functionality is guaranteed if A7=1.